zzjjjiang/python-starter/Intro/readme.md

 }
 ```

-Write the following to the console:
+The program writes the patient match status to the console:
 ```
 111-11-1111 JOHN SMITH: OK
 222-22-2222 SUE ANDERSON: OK